Afoma/Beginner-Project-On-Solidity/README.md

 - it does not have a return type, has the same name as the contract, and cannot be called explicitly like a regular function
 - the constructor can use modifiers to enforce conditions during deployment, ensuring that the contract is deployed in a secure and valid state
 ## enums
-`enum` is a data structure in Solidity that is used to represent a collection of options that will never change.
-To understand `enum` better, picture is as a sign that displays options for you to select from.
-Example a green button on which is inscribed "to be" and a red button on which is inscribed "not to be". `enum` is perfect for keeping track of statuses or states.
-Hotel room occupancy are perfect examples to demonstrate how `enum` works because they are either "vacant" or "occupied".
+`enum` is a data structure in Solidity that represents a collection of options that will never change.
+To understand `enum` better, picture it as a sign that displays options for you to select from.
+For example, a green button on which is inscribed "to be" and a red button on which is inscribed "not to be". `enum` is perfect for keeping track of statuses or states.
+Hotel room occupancy is a perfect example to demonstrate how `enum` works because they are either "vacant" or "occupied".
 ## function
-Understand a function as a robot or a button which is made of so many commands which executes its role(s) when it is called or pressed.
+Understand a function as a robot or a button which is made of so many commands which execute its role(s) when it is called or pressed.